Weimar National Assembly: Discussion of the Treaty of Versailles

 On 12 May 1919 the National Assembly met in Berlin for the first time.
 There it heard and then debated a statement by Minister President Philipp Scheidemann on the peace terms of the Versailles Treaty.
 In his speech Scheidemann, to great applause from all parties, called the Entente Powers' terms a "dictated" or "enforced" peace (Gewaltfrieden) intended to strangle the German people.
 The territorial, economic and political demands would deprive Germany of the air to breathe.
 The conditions were unacceptable, he said, and were in stark contrast to the assurances given by U.S. President Woodrow Wilson.
 The Reich government could not agree to the conditions and would make counterproposals based on Wilson's 14-point program.
 Prussian Minister President Paul Hirsch assured the Reich government of full support on behalf of the constituent states of the German Reich and also sharply criticized the Entente's conditions.
 Speakers from all parties, from the USPD to the DNVP, also declared the Entente's demands unacceptable.
 The chairman of the liberal German People's Party (DVP) and later Reich Foreign Minister Gustav Stresemann described the peace terms of the victorious powers as "an outpouring of political sadism".
 Only Hugo Haase, chairman of the USPD, combined his rejection of the Entente's demands with sharp attacks on the Reich government, accusing it of having caused the current situation in the first place through its policy of enforcing a truce between political parties (Burgfriedenspolitik) during the war.

-The Scheidemann cabinet resigned on 20 June 1919 because of the Entente's rejection of its counterproposals and the resulting disagreement over the question of signing the Treaty of Versailles.
+Following the Entente's rejection of its counterproposals, the Scheidemann cabinet resigned on 20 June 1919 because it was unwilling to give its assent to the Treaty of Versailles.
 The new Minister President, Gustav Bauer (SPD), who headed a government of the SPD and the Centre, promoted the signing of the treaty but continued to criticize individual provisions, especially those concerning the extradition of Germans to the Entente and the imposition of war guilt on Germany alone.
 He combined his call for approval with the comment that it would be impossible for the German Reich to fulfill all the economic conditions of the treaty and regretted that it had not been possible to extract further concessions from the Entente.